konsumer/cmem_helpers/README.md

 I have a few ideas for the future:

 - All struct-type also as fixed-length arrays (eg `ArrayUint8(10, address)`)
-- Nested struct fields as pointers (with param for bit-size to support wasm/ffi) or inline
+- Nested struct fields as pointers (with param for bit-size to support wasm/ffi) or inline-bytes